Skip to content

 Should veterans be worried about being denied a bank account?

-The institutions who agreed to participate in the program have agreed to work with veterans who may have a low credit score, legal issues or homelessness.
+The institutions that participate in the program have agreed to work with veterans with low credit scores or legal issues or who are unhoused.
 However, each bank or credit union has its own unique and specific criteria.

 Why is it important to have a bank account?

-Outside of receiving benefits via direct deposit, are there other benefits the program offers?
+Other than receiving benefits via direct deposit, what benefits does the program offer?

 The participating banks and credit unions have committed to working with veterans and beneficiaries to provide financial literacy, insights and information.
 In addition to helping you get set up with your bank account, they are also there to help with other financial tools and resources available, such as savings accounts, certificates of deposits (CDs) or instruction on how to use your bank card safely.